-Many P&Cs allow free discussion, without first requesting a motion.
-There are a number of disadvantages to this -
+Many P&Cs allow free discussion without first requesting a motion.
+There are a number of disadvantages to this:

-- It is not possible for financial motions which require notice in advance. - It is difficult to know whether the discussion is relevant, as the issue or problem hasn't been clearly identified by a motion.
-This can result in the meeting becoming confused, with a number of issues becoming mixed up together. - The discussion is easily side-tracked onto other related and sometimes, unrelated issues.
-This in turn can mean that the original problem remains unresolved. - The discussion can be unproductive with no decision being made and can take longer to come to a conclusion. - The discussion can be deemed to be one-sided or someone can dominate the discussion.
+- · It is not possible for financial motions which require notice in advance. - It is difficult to know whether the discussion is relevant, as the issue or problem hasn't been clearly identified by a motion.
+This can result in the meeting becoming confused, with several issues becoming mixed up together. - The discussion is easily side-tracked onto other related and sometimes unrelated issues.
+This can result in the original problem remaining unresolved. - The discussion can be unproductive with no decision being made, and it can take longer to come to a conclusion. - The discussion can be deemed one-sided, or someone can dominate the discussion.

-Motions serve two specific purposes -
+Motions serve two specific purposes:

-- 1. Ensuring that everyone in the meeting is clear on the issue being discussed and voted upon. - 2.
-The Secretary is able to accurately record the decision of the meeting in the minutes.
+- 1. Ensuring everyone in the meeting is clear on the issue being discussed and voted upon. - 2.
+Allows the Secretary to accurately record the decision of the meeting in the minutes.

-No matter how relaxed the meeting may be, the Chairperson should always insist that decisions are made by way of a vote on a motion.
-Motions usually begin with the word "that" and should be:
+No matter how relaxed the meeting may be, the Chairperson should always insist decisions are made through a vote on a motion.

+Motions usually begin with the word "that" and should:

-- clearly worded, so that everyone can understand them and therefore cannot be misinterpreted; - expressed in positive terms; and - recorded in such a way that it is clear "who" is to do "what" and by "when".
+- be clearly worded so that everyone can understand them and they cannot be misinterpreted; - · be expressed in positive terms; - · be recorded in such a way that it is clear "who" is to do "what" and by "when"; and, - also include "how much" when they relate to spending money.

 The person who formally presents the idea to the meeting i.e., moves the motion, is the "mover".
-Before a motion can be discussed it requires a "seconder", i.e. another person who agrees that the idea should be discussed.
+Before a motion can be discussed, it requires a "seconder", i.e. another person who agrees that the idea should be discussed.
 If the motion isn't seconded, it lapses and is not discussed.

-Once the motion has been seconded, the mover then explains the reason for presenting it to the meeting and what it is hoped it will achieve.
-The meeting is then able to debate the motion.
+Once the motion has been seconded, the mover explains the reason for presenting it to the meeting and what it is hoped to achieve.
+Members are then able to debate the motion.
 The motion becomes a resolution after it has been agreed to by the meeting by voting.

-Standing Orders provide a framework which helps to control debate on a motion and ensure the smooth functioning of the meeting.
+Standing Orders provide a framework that helps to control debate on a motion and ensure the smooth functioning of the meeting.
 The rules of debate include: